-As any small business owner will tell you, holiday sales can either make or break their bottom line.
-In fact, for some retailers, the holidays represent nearly 30 percent of their total yearly sales, according to the National Retail Federation.
-With many Americans having already started their holiday shopping, now is the time for small businesses to prepare for the booming season ahead.
+Any small business owner will tell you that holiday sales can make or break their bottom line.
+In fact, the holidays represent nearly 19% of some retailers’ total yearly sales, according to the National Retail Federation.

 Small Business Saturday